orchidas/StereoWidener/README.md

 </p>

 ### For MacOS users
-Copy the AU/VST3 build (in Builds/MacOSX/build/Debug) to /Library/Audio/Plugins/Components or /Library/Audio/Plugins/VST3.
-These are the .component and vst3 files respectively.
+Use the installer included with the release.
 The next time you restart your DAW the plugin should show up under the developer name **orchi**.

 ### Theory
 Coming soon...